 Are you tired of the buildup of hair your pets leave behind?
 Four-legged pets are experts at scattering hair throughout the house, and the more pets you share a home with, the more hair (and dander) you'll need to remove.

 01 of 05

 This simple yellow sponge is a favorite hair picker-upper.
-It's more dense (and a bit heavier) than a typical sponge, and grabs pretty much all hair in its path when you slide it across a quilt or other surface.
+It's denser (and a bit heavier) than a typical sponge and grabs pretty much all hair in its path when you slide it across a quilt or other surface.
 The soft sponge won't harm fabrics, and its low cost makes it easy to keep a few on hand at all times.

 02 of 05

-Furminator makes a huge variety of deshedding tools that remove loose hair from your pet before it lands on the floor or sticks to everything in sight.
+Furminator makes a vast variety of de-shedding tools that remove loose hair from your pet before it lands on the floor or sticks to everything in sight.

 I wouldn't necessarily drag a prickly-edged Furminator across a quilt, but have found that they perform nicely when (carefully) used to remove hair from some types of (sturdy) upholstered items.

 Shop for hair removal gloves, and you'll find all sorts of gentle products that are primarily designed to groom shorter-haired cats and dogs.
 They provide a wonderful hair-removing massage when dry, and a gentle scrub during a bath.

 Most types work nicely to remove hair from upholstery, too and are soft enough to use on cotton fabrics.
 Sure, hair may not all stick to the tools, but most of it is at least pushed into one area, where it's easy to pick up with damp paper towels or another product.